 The facts are not open to interpretation: McCabe, his former boss James Comey, and Rod Rosenstein have all made several contradictory statements.
 Not all of them, therefore, can be telling the truth.
 Of the three, only one of these men is not a proven liar.
 McCabe lied to Congress and to federal investigators.
 Comey also lied to Congress.
 On the other hand, Rosenstein now has the most to lose if the truth comes out; the other two have already lost their jobs, so they may now be less concerned with concealing their real intentions.

 McCabe’s claims, if true, are sufficient to cast a very dark cloud of suspicion over the continuing special counsel investigation.
 Robert Mueller’s appointment was, clearly, a way to preserve and perpetuate a phony investigation.
-Its entire foundation sits upon the Clinton campaign’s uncorroborated opposition research provided by Russian officials and upon biased assumptions that the president must have committed, or intended to commit, a crime or crimes, simply because he was Donald Trump, and McCabe, Comey, Strzok, Page, Bruce Ohr, and the rest of the conspirators refused to accept the result of a legitimate election.We value your comments!
-Please weigh in on our comment section below.
+Its entire foundation sits upon the Clinton campaign’s uncorroborated opposition research provided by Russian officials and upon biased assumptions that the president must have committed, or intended to commit, a crime or crimes, simply because he was Donald Trump, and McCabe, Comey, Strzok, Page, Bruce Ohr, and the rest of the conspirators refused to accept the result of a legitimate election.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com